Joekd1/nand2tetris-part1/05/README.md

 **Notes** : There could be a better way to handle the jump logic.
 While my method works, It feels a little bit verbose.
 This was more challenging than the previous chips.

+### Computer

+The topmost `Computer.hdl!` can be realized using three chips:
+    - `ROM32K` instruction memory chip
+    - `Memory` chip built previously in this chapter
+    - `CPU` chip built in this chapter

+The summary of the design:
+    - THe `PC` chip feeds the `ROM32K` causing it to emit the `instruction`
+    - The `CPU` executes the `instruction` and may manipulate `Memory`
+    - The `CPU`figures out which instruction to fetch next and outputs in to `PC`
+    - The cycle starts again